South Florida Plastic Surgery Associates - Don R. Revis, MD

 What is bottoming out?

-Bottoming out (shown below) is present when one or both implants are positioned too low or too lateral on the chest wall in relation to the nipple position.
+Bottoming out is present when one or both implants are positioned too low or too lateral on the chest wall in relation to the nipple position.
 This means that the pocket, or capsule, surrounding the implant has become too low on the chest wall or rests too far laterally when lying down.

 Example of bottoming out breast implant deformity Example of bottoming out breast implant deformity